embumila/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Execution  permission  to owner, group and user
+Set permission to a file